-- A_x = Area of the characteristic ion for the compound to be measured (Table 5, Section 17) - A{is} = Area of the characteristic ion for specific internal standard (Table 5) - C{is} = Amount of the internal standard injected (ng) - C_x = Amount of the target compound or surrogate injected (ng) - 10.3.3.2 The Mean RRF (RRF) for the Initial Calibration RRFs and mean RRFs must be calculated for all compounds.
-Calculate the %RSD of the RRF values for the initial calibration. - 10.3.4 Technical acceptance criteria for initial calibration - 10.3.4.1 An initial calibration should be performed at the frequency described in Section 10.3.1 on a GC/MS system meeting the instrument performance check technical acceptance criteria (Section 10.2.4). - 10.3.4.2 The RRFs for VX and the surrogate should be greater than or equal to 0.01. - 10.3.4.3 The %RSD of the RRFs over the initial calibration range for VX and each surrogate must be less than or equal to 20.
-If %RSD cannot meet this criterion, curve fitting by linear or quadratic regression may be used provided the R2 value is greater than or equal to 0.99 (linear) or 0.995 (quadratic).
-Refer to Section 12.2.7 if linear regression is used; refer to SW-846 Method 8000C (Reference 16.16), if quadratic curve fitting is needed.
-If regression curve fitting is used, percent drift (PD) (as calculated using Eq.
-4, Section 10.4.4.2) for each standard must be less than or equal to ±50.

-10.3.5 Corrective action for initial calibration
+- $A_x$ = Area of the characteristic ion for the compound to be measured (Table 5, Section 17) - $A{is}$ = Area of the characteristic ion for specific internal standard (Table 5, Section 17) - $C{is}$ = Amount of the internal standard injected (ng) - $C_x$ = Amount of the target compound or surrogate injected (ng) - 10.3.3.2 The Mean RRF ( RRF ) for the Initial Calibration RRFs and mean RRFs must be calculated for all compounds.
+Calculate the %RSD of the RRF values for the initial calibration. - 10.3.4 Technical acceptance criteria for initial calibration - 10.3.4.1 An initial calibration should be performed at the frequency described in Section 10.3.1 on a GC/MS system meeting the instrument performance check technical acceptance criteria (Section 10.2.4). - 10.3.4.2 The RRF for each target compound and surrogate should be greater than or equal to 0.01. - 10.3.4.3 The % RSD of the RRFs over the initial calibration range for each target compound and surrogate must be less than or equal to 20.
+If % RSD for a target analyte or surrogate cannot meet this acceptance criterion, curve fitting by linear or quadratic regression may be used provided the R value is greater than or equal to 0.99 (linear) or 0.995 (quadratic).
+Refer to Section 12.2.7 if linear regression is used; refer to SW-846 Method 8000C (Reference 16.15) if quadratic curve fitting is needed.
+If regression curve fitting is used, percent drift (PD), as calculated using Eq.
+4a, Section 10.4.4.1 for each standard, should be less than or equal to 40. - 10.3.5 Corrective action for initial calibration